- EMOTIONALLY FOCUSED COUPLE THERAPY

 To change these patterns, we need to tune into our Partner and ourselves better, to understand our deeper emotional experiences, slow them down and explore.

-Call me now on 0417507670, to discuss further how I can help you achieve sustainable changes for a more satisfying relationship.
+Get in touch today to discuss further how I can help you achieve sustainable changes for a more satisfying relationship.